Don't Fear the Brown Recluse Spider (Seriously)

 Brown recluse

 The infamous brown recluse spider (Loxosceles reclusa) prefers to be left alone, will retreat if approached and will bite only if trapped, threatened or pressed up against the skin.
+Brown recluse spider bites are often the result of accidental contact.
 Wikimedia Commons

 Advertisement